 After exploring the museums and shops, you will want to refuel with lunch.
 Take the thirty minute walk down to Cala Deià, a tiny beach cove where you can choose between two restaurants with stunning views, Ca’n Lluc and Ca’s Patro March.
 Both offer authentic seafood cuisine in a relaxed atmosphere.
 For an Asian-inspired menu try Nama, a casual restaurant in the village with beautiful mountain views from its cosy terrace.
 Another wonderful spot for lunch or afternoon tea that combines art and food, is Café Miró, which has a unique collection of 33 Joan Miró paintings.

 The afternoon is ideal for hiking, or cycling.
 If you’re inclined to hike, the trails to Sa Foradada, though steep, offer stunning views.
 Be sure to stop at Son Marroig estate where The Deià International Music Festival takes place each year.

 If cycling is more to your taste, plan on cycling from Deià to Valldemossa where George Sand and Frederic Chopin spent a winter.
 It’s about 10 km each way.

-After dinner, enjoy cocktails and live music at Sa Fonda or Nama, the perfect way to top off a day full of the beauty and culture of Deià.
+After dinner, enjoy live music at Sa Fonda, the perfect way to top off a day full of the beauty and culture of Deià.

 Get insider travel inspiration straight to your inbox.